How To Write Work Experience In Resume (Samples & Tips)

 1. Stacking job promotions

-Create a historical overview of your work experiences with the highest positions and the most recent promotions at the top.
+Create a historical overview of your experiences with the highest positions and the most recent promotions at the top.
 Stacking allows you to show your professional development within companies without too much explanation.

 Sonoran Digital Marketing Agency, Phoenix, AR